IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     title → length
     year → length
     ```
-    - Then we get two false FD’s.
+    - Then we get two false FD's.
 That is, title does not functionally determine length, since there can be several movies with the same title (e.g., King Kong) but of different lengths.

 Chapter 3.2.3 Trivial Functional Dependencies
   - A trivial FD has a right side that is a subset of its left side.
   - ```title year → length``` is a trivial FD, as is ```title → title```
   - There is an intermediate situation in which some, but not all, of the attributes on the right side of an FD are also on the left.
 This FD is not trivial, but it can be simplifed by removing from the right side of an FD those attributes that appear on the left.
-    - The FD A1, A2, . . . , An → B1, B2, . . . , Bm is equivalent to A1, A2, . . . , An → C1, C2, . . . , Ck where the C’s are all those B’s that are not also A’s.
+    - The FD A1, A2, . . . , An → B1, B2, . . . , Bm is equivalent to A1, A2, . . . , An → C1, C2, . . . , Ck where the C's are all those B's that are not also A's.
     - This rule is called the trivial-dependency rule.

 Chapter 3.2.4 Computing the Closure of Attributes
-  - The closure of {A1, A2, . . . , An} under the FD’s in S is the set of attributes B such that every relation that satisfies all the FD’s in set S also satisfies A1, A2, . . . , An → B.
+  - The closure of {A1, A2, . . . , An} under the FD's in S is the set of attributes B such that every relation that satisfies all the FD's in set S also satisfies A1, A2, . . . , An → B.
   - That is A1, A2, . . . , An → B follows from the FDs of S.
   - Algorithm for the Closure of a Set of Attributes:
-    - INPUT: A set of attributes {A1, A2, . . . , An} and a set of FD’s S.
+    - INPUT: A set of attributes {A1, A2, . . . , An} and a set of FD's S.
     - OUTPUT: The closure {A1, A2, . . . , An}+.
     - METHOD:
-      1. If necessary, split the FD’s of S, so each FD in S has a single attribute on the right.
+      1. If necessary, split the FD's of S, so each FD in S has a single attribute on the right.
       2. Let X be a set of attributes that eventually will become the closure.
 Initialize X to be {A1, A2, . . . , An}.
       3. Repeatedly search for some FD B1, B2, . . . , Bm → C such that B1, B2, . . . , Bm are in the set of attributes X, but C is not.
 Add C to the set X and repeat the search.
 Since X can only grow, and the number of attributes of any relation schema must be finite, eventually nothing more can be added to X, and this step ends.
       4. The set X, after no more attributes can be added to it, is the correct value of {A1, A2, . . . , An}+